raspberrypilearning/mood-board/en/step_2.md

 --- task ---

-**Test:** Check that your webpage uses your new fonts, if you added them.
+**Test:** Check that your webpage uses your new fonts, if you have added them.

 --- /task ---